KaanGezgin/UnityCameraSnapshot/README.md

 # UnityCameraSnapshot
-This repository for snapshoting in game scenes.
+This repository for snapshoting ingame scenes.